How to Layer Your Products for the Most Effective Skincare Regimen

 Step 4: Eye Care

 As you may know, the skin around your eyes is the thinnest on your body—meaning your eyes can always use some extra TLC.
-Once your facial serums have absorbed, hit the eye area with your favorite eye serum, gel, or cream.
+Once your facial serums have absorbed, hit the eye area with your favorite eye serum, gel, or cream. *NOTE: You may want to apply spot treatment at this step (more on that below).

 Step 5: Moisturizers